mmistakes/minimal-mistakes/_capabilities/misinfo-detect-xai.md

 Model outputs: confidence score for mis-information prediction + various interpretation outcomes (with XAI assistants);

-Data for training: labelled news claims from snopes + unlabelled related news articles from Google search;
+Data for training: labelled news claims from snopes + unlabelled related news articles from Google search

 ## Limitations
 The quality of the collected news claims is limited, considering the fact that some news labels are time-sensitive.